cisagov/ScubaGear/README.md

 Microsoft Graph is used, because Azure AD PowerShell is being deprecated.

-> [!NOTE]
-> Microsoft Graph PowerShell SDK appears as "unverified" on the AAD application consent screen.
+> **NOTE**: Microsoft Graph PowerShell SDK appears as "unverified" on the AAD application consent screen.
 This is a [known issue](https://github.com/microsoftgraph/msgraph-sdk-powershell/issues/482).

 The following API permissions are required for Microsoft Graph Powershell: